 The Trust Framework in lay terms

 Last year the Department for Digital, Culture, Media & Sport (DCMS) launched the Trust Framework.
-Their aim was to establish principles, policies, and procedures for securely managing identities in the digital age.
+They aimed to establish principles, policies, and procedures for securely managing identities in the digital age.
 The beta phase is now live and gaining traction, with innovative companies moving quickly to certify against the standards and help shape the space.

 But what does the Trust Framework really do, and how will different companies engage with it?
 Never keen on unnecessary complexity, we’ve tried to boil it down below in an effort to get everyone up to speed.

 What’s its purpose?

 The Trust Framework creates rules and standards against which companies are certified and processes are built.
 It establishes what ‘good’ looks like regarding digital ID and data protection.
 It also creates an oversight function to determine whether these new standards are fit for purpose and are being followed.
 And, importantly for companies like Konfir, it helps the industry navigate the changing technical and regulatory landscape, so we can get on with building solutions.